debexpo/debexpo/docs/installing.rst

   sudo pip install soaplib

 Installing in an virtualenv
 ---------------------------

 Using this method, you will create a virtual Python environment in which you can install dependencies for debexpo without altering your system (i.e., without requiring root).
+In addition, this will also let you isolate debexpo's requirements, in the event an application installed globally might require a conflicting version of a library, or vise versa.

 Virtualenv setup
 ~~~~~~~~~~~~~~~~